mistermicheels/learning-notes/java/Exceptions.md

 You can make failure with a `NullPointerException` less likely by using the following set of rules for your code:

 -   Don’t return null from methods.
 Wherever possible, return a special case object (e.g. an empty list, which you can easily obtain from `Collections.emptyList()`, or an instance of a dedicated class that was intended for these cases).
--   Don’t pass null as a method parameter.
+-   Avoid passing null as a method parameter.

--   In some other languages, for example TypeScript, the compiler can actually help you enforce these rules.
+You can use null-safety annotations to let the compiler enforce these kinds of rules.
+For example, you could use the following null-safety annotations from the Spring framework `org.springframework.lang` package:

+-   `@NonNull` can be used to explicitly mark a field, method parameter or return value as non-nullable
+-   `@NonNullApi` can be used at package level to mark all method parameters and return values in the package as non-nullable by default
+-   `@NonNullFields` can be used at package level to mark all fields in the package as non-nullable by default
+-   `@Nullable` can be used to explicitly mark a field, method parameter or return value as nullable (useful for overriding `@NonNullApi` and `@NonNullFields` where needed)

 The `Objects` class has some convenient methods for preventing problems with null pointers.
 These can be used for checking arguments or preventing passing null.